niekcde/river_hierarchy/hierarchy_level_definition/README.md

 - `unit_detection/`
   Detect bifurcation-confluence units and their nesting relationships from the validated directed network.
 - `metrics/`
-  Compute geometry-based unit metrics from the detected units so the same logic can be used from a notebook or batch scripts.
+  Compute direct, hierarchy-aware unit metrics from the detected units so the same logic can be used from a notebook or batch scripts.
+The current metrics are computed from each unit's detected paths in the present graph; recursive collapsed geometry is future work.
 - `notebooks/`
   Interactive notebooks for stepping through the workflow on smoke-test examples such as `sarl_03`.